photoprism/photoprism-docs/docs/user-guide/faq.md

     [common endpoints](https://raw.githubusercontent.com/photoprism/photoprism/develop/internal/remote/heuristic.go).
     Only when that fails, you'll see an error.
 There may be different reasons for this:

-    - You're using HTTPS with an invalid certificate (not signed, outdated, domain doesn't match,...).
+    - you are using HTTPS with an invalid certificate (not signed, outdated, domain doesn't match,...)
-    - Your server has permission issues, or an otherwise bad configuration.
-For example, Nextcloud blocks requests if the host doesn't match `trusted_domains` in its `config.php`.
+    - your server has permission issues, or an otherwise bad configuration.
+For example, Nextcloud blocks requests if the host doesn't match `trusted_domains` in its `config.php`
-    - The IP is not reachable from your PhotoPrism instance due to network settings, or a firewall.
+    - the IP is not reachable from your PhotoPrism instance due to network settings, or a firewall
-    - The internal hostname can not be resolved to an IP address.
+    - the internal hostname can not be resolved to an IP address
-    - It's the wrong host or port.
+    - it's the wrong host or port
-    - Username or password are wrong.
+    - username or password are wrong

     [Curl](https://curl.se/) is an excellent tool for
     [testing HTTP connections](https://code.blogs.iiidefix.net/posts/webdav-with-curl/) if you don't mind using a terminal: